 Sunscreen, Or Moisturizer With SPF?

 Alternatively, you can simplify your routine by swapping out your regular moisturizer for a moisturizer with SPF.
 This will provide protection that is just as effective as sunscreen alone, and you’re more likely to remember to apply daily!
 Eminence Organics President Boldijarre Koronczay says: “There are some fantastic day creams that contain SPF and are a good two-for-one option.”
-Favorites include Eminence Organics Lilikoi Mineral Defense Moisturizer SPF 33, Tropical Vanilla Day Cream SPF 32 and the Red Currant Protective Moisturizer SPF 30.
-If uneven skin tone is a concern, try the Bright Skin Moisturizer SPF 30, which includes a Natural Hydroquinone Alternative to lighten the look of dark spots on your complexion.
+Favorites include Eminence Organics Lilikoi Mineral Defense Moisturizer SPF 40 and the Tropical Vanilla Day Cream SPF 40.
+If uneven skin tone is a concern, try the Bright Skin Moisturizer SPF 40, which includes a Natural Hydroquinone Alternative to lighten the look of dark spots on your complexion.
 For more SPF tips, watch the In The Mix video below to learn Natalie's recommendations.

 Don’t forget to protect your lips as well.
 Moisturize and protect dry lips with our Rosehip & Lemongrass Lip Balm SPF 15.
 The natural SPF 15 in this hydrating lip balm stick defends lips against harmful UV exposure, while soothing rosehip oil relieves dryness for a perfectly protected pout.